sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_1.rst

    if you open up the set of possible values to include all verbal response, how will you interpret their answers?

-Operationalisation is a tricky business, and there’s no “one, true way” to do it.
+Operationalisation is a tricky business, and there is no “one, true way” to do it.
 The way in which you choose to operationalise the informal concept of “age” or “gender” into a formal measurement depends on what you need to use the measurement for.
-Often you’ll find that the community of scientists who work in your area have some fairly well-established ideas for how to go about it.
-In other words, operationalisation needs to be thought through on a case by case basis.
+Often you will find that the community of scientists who work in your area have some fairly well-established ideas for how to go about it.
+In other words, operationalisation needs to be thought through on a case-by-case basis.
 Nevertheless, while there a lot of issues that are specific to each individual research project, there are some aspects to it that are pretty general.